aTrotier/ismrmrd_to_nifti/README.md

-Thoses changes have been tested on SIEMENS AREA system, with Sagittal, Coronal and Transversal views, for all read directions and rotations (positives and negatives but not for all cases).
+Thoses changes have been tested on SIEMENS AREA system, with Sagittal, Coronal and Transversal views, for all read directions and rotations (positives and negatives but not for all cases) in HFS.

 If you need our dataset to test the code, tell us !